aws/aws-imds-packet-analyzer/README.md

 ---

 ## Usage
-BCC require that the analyze is run with root permissions.
+BCC requires that the analyzer is run with root permissions.
 Typically, you can execute the following script and IMDS calls will be logged to the console and to a log file by default (see [logging.conf](logging.conf)).
 ```
 sudo python3 src/imds_snoop.py
 ```